 Students will take a variety of courses related to clinical content, clinical practice, professional roles, research, theory, leadership and health care policy.
 During the final phase of the program, students complete a preceptorship working one-on-one with a registered nurse for 144 hours.

-DNP, RN Assistant Professor; Interim MAGELIN Program Director
+DNP, RN Assistant Professor; MSN-MAGELIN Program Director